Rosacea: Managing Summer Flare

 How does the weather (particularly warm weather) affect rosacea?

-Dr. Anhalt: Rosacea affects people -round, but there are some peaks related to heat in the summer and wind and the chill of winter, which cause people with rosacea to flush.
-For the most part, rosacea can be managed -round as long as patients do not stop taking their medications or prescribed treatments.
+Dr. Anhalt: Rosacea affects people year-round, but there are some peaks related to heat in the summer and wind and the chill of winter, which cause people with rosacea to flush.
+For the most part, rosacea can be managed year-round as long as patients do not stop taking their medications or prescribed treatments.

 Are there any quick fixes for making rosacea-related redness go away?